 We do so by: 1) using a rapid evidence review to synthesize theories that inform peer support interventions in mental health to distill their hypotheses about how and why peer support works; 2) using rapid ethnography , we examine peer support in the context of Medicaid-funded community mental health clinics in Washington State to understand the current supported models of peer support and to identify areas for its optimization; and 3) using causal pathway diagrams, we develop micro-theories of peer support components to enhance Cognitive Behavioral Therapy fidelity.

-This work will yield theory-driven peer support components to target cognitive behavioral therapy fidelity that can be vetted by stakeholders and tested in future studies.
+This work will yield theory-driven peer support components to target cognitive behavioral therapy fidelity that can be vetted by collaborators and tested in future studies.

 Rapid Ethnography to Investigate Rural Mental Health Services